Subject Leader: Miss Kilkenny

 Alongside this, we use the recently produced Department for Education materials, (Teaching Mathematics in Primary Schools Guidance, July 2020) and the White Rose Scheme for mathematics, to ensure that key learning and understanding has taken place by the end of a specific year group, ensuring children are then ready to extend and deepen their knowledge in subsequent years.

-Aside from these documents, teachers will plan activities and opportunities for differentiation, in order to meet the needs of all learners.
+Aside from these documents, teachers will plan activities and opportunities for consolidation, stretch and challenge, in order to meet the needs of all learners.

 How is the subject taught?